revectores/notes/engineering_science/computer_science/database/sql/sql_intro/sql_intro.md

 # Structured Query Language

-### 1. Naming Convention
+### 1. SQL Naming Conventions

 ##### # Keyword Case

-It might be an historial convenience when the editor doesn't support syntax highlighting to make the SQL more readable, while it seems to be less readable to make it SHOUT nowadays, so we'll keep it lowercase, as the modern Homo sapiens.
+It might be an historial convenience to uppercase all the keywords when the editor doesn't support syntax highlighting in order to make the SQL more readable, while it seems to be less readable to make it SHOUT nowadays, so we'll keep the keywords lowercase, since we are already the modern Homo sapiens.

 ##### # Table Name Form

 There's a huge divergence between programmers still.
 We prefer singular.
-The most important reason is that, although it seems more logic to name a table that stores more than one user as `users`, but as far as we concerned the name should be considered as an abstraction model or set instead of the "objects container".
-The advantage of this perspective is shown more clear in the query process, where we try to get the property of record:
+The most important reason is that, although it seems more logic to name a table that stores more than one user as `users`, but if we consider the table as an abstraction model or set instead of the "objects container", singular form will be more clear when we access the property of table:

 ```sql
 select user.id, user.name from user where user.wealth > 1000;
 select users.id, users.name from users where users.wealth > 1000;
 ```

-Comparing the two query above, there's no doubt that it looks more naturally that we access the property of object like `user.name` instead of `users.name`.
+Comparing the two query above, there's no doubt that it looks more natural that we access the property of object like `user.name` instead of `users.name`.

-Besides the perspective how we consider about the table, it also reduce the code length, which contributes to the simplity, and provides more readibility since the plural might be complex in some cases.
+Besides, it also reduce code length, which contributes to simplity, and provides more readibility since the plural might be complex in some cases.

-> You can refer the further disscussion in the link [https://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vuus-plural-names](https://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vuus-plural-names), which provides detailed examples and reasons.
+> Refer the further disscussion: [https://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vuus-plural-names](https://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vuus-plural-names), which provides detailed examples and reasons.
 >
 > And we strongly recommend the answer [https://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vs-plural-names#3894235](https://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vs-plural-names#3894235) which introduce the uninflected idea which is pretty convictive.